May 17th, 2022

 Industry Growth In Colorado

 Tech, tourism, and energy, for example, have long been in the spotlight in Colorado and don’t show any signs of fading.
-There are already more than 230,000 people employed in tech-related jobs across the state, with tech employment accounting for 8.3% of the total workforce in Colorado and projected to increase by 22% between now and 2032.
-And increases in crude oil, natural gas, and renewable energy production continue to create employment opportunities in Colorado’s energy sector.
+There are already more than 248,000 people employed in tech-related jobs across the state, with tech employment accounting for 8.3% of the total workforce in Colorado and projected to increase by 22% between now and 2032.
+Increases in crude oil, natural gas, and renewable energy production continue to create employment opportunities in Colorado’s energy sector.
 On the other hand, a record number of tourists visiting the state in recent years has kept the tourism industry alive and well.

 Growth in any one of these industries has the potential to attract workers away from other sectors and businesses, especially if job openings are accompanied by good wages, benefits, and more flexibility.
-As workers continue to re-evaluate their careers and make changes, there’s less of a guarantee that any one industry or business will be able to maintain necessary employment levels.
+As workers continue to re-evaluate their careers and make changes, there’s less of a guarantee that any one industry or business will be able to maintain the necessary employment levels.
 This creates some urgency for small business leaders to develop a hiring plan and HR strategy that can help them attract the workers they need and retain the workers they have.

 The Tech Startup Reality